andrewtavis/causeinfer/README.md

 ### Machine learning based causal inference/uplift in Python

 **causeinfer** is a Python package for estimating average and conditional average treatment effects using machine learning.
-Its goal is to compile causal inference models both standard and advanced, as well as demonstrate their usage and efficacy - all this with the overarching ambition to help people learn CI techniques across business, medical, and socioeconomic fields.
+Its goal is to compile causal inference models both standard and advanced, as well as demonstrate their usage and efficacy - all this with the overarching ambition to help people learn causal inference techniques across business, medical, and socioeconomic fields.
 See the [documentation](https://causeinfer.readthedocs.io/en/latest/index.html) for a full outline of the package including models and datasets.

 # **Contents**<a id="contents"></a>
 - [Application](#application)